 Another trap attorneys fall into is seeking extensions as a matter of routine.
 Getting an extension may put out a fire in the short term, but you end up being behind as you approach your trial date, and you end up with a cascading result of getting behind and staying behind in all of your cases.
 Plus, having to ask the prosecution for favors is not an enviable position to be in.
 Seeking a continuance of a trial as a result of getting behind the eight-ball early on will inevitably result in an unhappy judge and dissatisfied clients.
 You can get ahead and stay ahead by increasing your capacity as needed by enlisting the services of this office.

 When you outsource a project to Sulzbacher Law, PLLC, you can be assured that you will receive a high quality final product.
 Criminal defense attorneys are compelled to be jacks-of-all-trades, forced at times to develop a degree of expertise in fields as diverse as engineering, sociology, cell phone tower technology, DNA analysis, chemistry, and psychology, not to mention intricate and complex areas of the law.
 Sulzbacher Law, PLLC narrows his focus to one discrete aspect of litigation: research and brief writing.
 This degree of focus makes David uniquely equipped to ensure that all issues are identified and properly argued, and allows the hiring attorney to rest at ease knowing she will be able to implement a highly effective motions strategy with minimal expenditure of her own time and resources.

-Additionally, In order to maximize quality and efficiency, this law office maintains a Lexis Advance subscription covering all U.S. jurisdictions and a broad package of primary and secondary sources.
+Additionally, in order to maximize quality and efficiency, this law office maintains legal database subscriptions covering all U.S. jurisdictions and a broad package of primary and secondary sources.